sofiahuppertz/42-CPP-modules/mod05/README.md

 }
 ``````

-Execute() and local_failure() are pure virtual in AForm… but it’s fine to call them because AForm is an abstract class…
+local_execute() and local_failure() are pure virtual in AForm… but it’s fine to call them because AForm is an abstract class…

-Each derived functions has it’s own execute() and local_failure() implementation, according to the subject’s requirements.
+Each derived functions has it’s own local_execute() and local_failure() implementation, according to the subject’s requirements.

 The target attribute is passed to the constructor of any derived class of AForm.
 Because I want to avoid repetition, I made target a private member of AForm, and created getters and setters for it.

 ### Ex03:
 In this exercise we create an Intern class, which can create
 based on a string.
 For this we use abstract class function pointers that return concrete derived classes.
 It is constructed in a way that would make it extremely easy to add a new derived class and allow for interns to return them… Way better than having an if/else long block